-We woke this morning to the smell of freshly baked bread which Shin-San, at Hōjōsuigun Youth Hostel, had made.
-Along with homemade blueberry jam and yoghurt it was a welcome change from the usual savoury Japanese breakfast you get at most places.
+We woke this morning to the smell of freshly baked bread that Shin-San, at Hōjōsuigun Youth Hostel, had made.
+Along with homemade blueberry jam and yoghurt, it was a welcome change from the usual savoury Japanese breakfast you get at most places.

 Before long we were soon walking up the Kōnosaka Slope which was the only uphill part of the day.